renehorstmann/rhc/README.md

 # rhc
-A new approach as a C standard library.
+A new approach as a C standard library addition.

 ## WARNING: